History of Capri: Roman period

 Tiberius spent the last ten years of his life at Capri and built twelve villas there, the best known being the Villa Jovis whose impressive remains are still visible.
 All these villas can be identified with more or less certainty the best-preserved being on Anacapri consisting of a large number of vaulted substructures and the foundations perhaps of a Pharos (lighthouse).
 These include the Palazzo a Mare, villa di Gradola which included the Blue Grotto and Villa Damecuta.
 Ruins of one at Tragara could still be seen in the 19th century.
 South of the Villa Jovis are remains of a watch tower used to communicate with the mainland.

-The numerous ancient cisterns show that in Roman as in modern times rain provided the island's water since it has no natural springs.
+The numerous ancient cisterns show that in Roman, as in modern times, rain provided the island's water since it has no natural springs.

-Apparently the main motivation for Tiberius' move from Rome to Capri was his wariness with the political manoeuvring in Rome and a lingering fear of assassination.
+Apparently the main motivation for Tiberius's move from Rome to Capri was his wariness with the political manoeuvring in Rome and a lingering fear of assassination.
 The villa Jovis is situated at a secluded spot of the island and the quarters of Tiberius in the north and east of the palatial villa were particularly difficult to reach and heavily guarded.

-According to Suetonius, Villa Jovis was the scene of Tiberius' wild debauchery, but many modern historians regard these tales as merely vicious slander by his detractors.
+According to Suetonius, Villa Jovis was the scene of Tiberius's wild debauchery, but many modern historians regard these tales as merely vicious slander by his detractors.
 These historians believe that he lived a modest, reclusive existence on the island.

 After Tiberius died, the island seems to have been little visited by the emperors, and we hear of it only as a place of banishment for the wife and sister of Commodus.
 The island, having been at first the property of Neapolis, and later of the emperors, never had any community with civic rights.
-Even in Imperial times Greek was largely spoken there, as shown by both Greek and Latin inscriptions found on the island.
+Even in Imperial times, Greek was largely spoken there, as shown by both Greek and Latin inscriptions found on the island.